Music of Hong Kong: Music recording certification

 IFPI Hong Kong certifies music recordings in Hong Kong.
 Like some other Asian countries, the sales requirements of domestic products are higher than foreign products and certifications are usually based on sales.
 The sales requirements are 25,000 and 50,000 copies for gold and platinum, respectively, before 2006.
 It was lowered in 2006 and 2008, due to declining sales.
-The sales requirements are 20,000 and 40,000 copies for releases between January 1, 2006, and December 31, 2007.
+The sales requirements are 20,000 and 40,000 copies for releases between 1 January 2006, and 31 December 2007.
 Currently, the requirements are 15,000 copies for Gold and 30,000 copies for Platinum.
 International repertoire requires only half of the Gold and Platinum awards from the domestic ones, same as classical music albums.
 (Before 2006, 15,000 and 25,000 copies for gold and platinum for foreign repertoire, respectively).

 National anthem

 Hong Kong has never had a separate national anthem to the country that controlled it; its current official national anthem is therefore that of China, March of the Volunteers.
 The song Glory to Hong Kong has been used by protestors as an unofficial national anthem.